 Student Academic Resource Center

 The Student Academic Resource Center (SARC) provides academic support services to help students develop college-level study skills and be successful academically.
-Services are available to UCF students and include group-based peer tutoring, Supplemental Instruction (SI), academic success workshops, learning skills consultations, and 24-hour review sessions during final exam week through the Study Union in Spring and Fall.
+Services are available to UCF students and include group-based peer tutoring, Supplemental Instruction (SI), academic success workshops, academic coaching, learning skills consultations, and 24-hour review sessions during final exam week through the Study Union in Spring and Fall.

 SARC hosts additional tutoring sessions, which are open to all students, at the Veterans Academic Resource Center and the College of Engineering & Computer Science.